-The discounted cash flow valuation method is based on the capacity of the company in question to generate wealth in the future.
+The discounted cash flow valuation method is based on the ability of the company in question to generate wealth in the future.
 To this end, the company's cash flows are projected and discounted at a rate accordingly.

 There are 6 main errors when estimating terminal value.
 Below, we list them in order to be aware of them and avoid them in future valuations that may be carried out in the field of corporate finance:

-Therefore, it is important to analyze the cash flow in year 'n', and make any necessary adjustments so that it can be considered a reasonable, consistent and sustainable cash flow over the long term.
+Therefore, it is important to analyse the cash flow in year 'n', and make any necessary adjustments so that it can be considered a reasonable, consistent and sustainable cash flow over the long term.

 When calculating the residual value as an increasing perpetuity, the correct formula is as follows:

 The most common mistakes arise from the use of a cash flow pertaining to year 'n', or to use the cash flow pertaining to year 'n+1' multiplied by the expected growth.
 The correct formula includes the future value of the annuity, i.e. the value of the annuity in year 'n+1'.